themill/wiz/doc/release/migration_notes.rst

 `JSON Schema <https://json-schema.org/>`_ validation as it was hindering the performance when creating an instance of :class:`wiz.definition.Definition`.

-Therefore, :func:`wiz.validator.yield_definition_errors` has been removed and is replaced by :func:`wiz.validator.validate_definition`.
+Therefore, :func:`wiz.validator.yield_definition_errors` has been replaced by :func:`wiz.validator.validate_definition`.

 .. rubric:: Definition API